Setagaya Tokyo, Japan Travel Guide

 For hiking and cycling, stick to marked paths.
 Be aware of weather conditions, especially during rainy season, as some natural paths may become slippery.
 Always prioritize personal safety.

-A historic flea market, dating back over 400 years, held twice a year (mid-December and mid-January) near Setagaya Daikan Yashiki.
+A historic flea market, dating back over 400 years, held twice per year (mid-December and mid-January) near Setagaya Daikan Yashiki.

-Local Obon festivals (in summer), New Year celebrations, and based on the season shrine festivals occur throughout the year.
+Local Obon festivals (in summer), New Year celebrations, and depending on the time of year shrine festivities are on throughout the year.
 Check local Setagaya tourism calendars.

 More commonly offered as dedicated tourist experiences in central Tokyo or Kyoto.
 Some community cultural centers in Setagaya might occasionally host events.